gpufit/Gpufit/docs/gpufit_api.rst

 gpufit()
 ++++++++

 This is the main fit function.
-A single call to the *gpufit()* function executes a block of *N* fits.
+A single call to the :code:`gpufit()` function executes a block of *N* fits.
-The inputs to *gpufit()* are scalars and pointers to arrays, and the outputs are also array pointers.
+The inputs to :code:`gpufit()` are scalars and pointers to arrays, and the outputs are also array pointers.

-The inputs to the *gpufit()* function are:
+The inputs to the :code:`gpufit()` function are:

 - the number of fits (*N*),
 - the number of data points per fit (each fit has equal size),